BenKashouris/BenKashouris.github.io/_articles/Fast_Fibonacci.md

 $$

 Given that the seed vector is $$k$$ by $$1$$ and the output vector is also $$k$$ by $$1$$, we know that $$A$$ must be $$K$$ by $$K$$.
-Given that the $$i j$$ entry of a matrix is the dot product of the row $$i$$ in the left matrix and the column $$j$$ in the right matrix.
-We can work out that the first row will just be the coefficients of the recurrence rule.
-The rest of the matrix will be $$1$$ on a diagonal.
+Given that the $$i j$$ entry of a matrix is the dot product of the row $$i$$ in the left matrix and the column $$j$$ in the right matrix, we can easily see that we want the first row to be $$a_1, a_2, ..., a_k$$.
+Furthermore, we note that we wish to bring each element in the input vector down an element in the output vector, so we just need the rest of the matrix to be 1's on the diagonal.<br>
 Therefore,
 $$A =
 \begin{bmatrix}